-The decrease in packaging and test net revenues, excluding the impact of acquisitions, was primarily attributable to a 37.3% decrease in overall unit volumes in 2001 compared to 2000.
+Net Revenues.
+Net revenues decreased \$673.0 million, or 33.5%, to \$1,336.7 million in 2001 from \$2,009.7 million in 2000.
+This decrease in net revenues, excluding the impact of acquisitions, was primarily attributable to a 37.3% decrease in overall unit volumes in 2001 compared to 2000.
 This overall unit volume decrease was driven by a 34.6% unit volume decrease for advanced leadframe and laminate packages and a 39.4% decrease in our traditional leadframe business as a result of a broad based decrease in demand for semiconductors.
 Average selling prices across all product lines eroded by approximately 13.9% for 2001 as compared to 2000.
 Partially offsetting the decrease in overall unit volumes and average selling price erosion was the benefit of \$231.0 million in net revenues related to acquisitions which were completed since January 1, 2001.